-In CCTV projects it is necessary to know how to measure bandwidth usage, especially if there is a need for transmission for remote monitoring via cell.
+It's important to know how to measure bandwidth for IP cameras, especially if there is a need for transmission for remote monitoring via mobile devices.

 Bandwidth measurement unit